m-miskevych/bp/README.md

 ## 4. PLANNING

 BUGS
-- [x] Delete Exercise Associated to a Plan - how to handle it ? can not delete if exercise is assigned to a plan
++ Delete Exercise Associated to a Plan - how to handle it ? can not delete if exercise is assigned to a plan
-- [x] Plan - Exercise -> make it redirect to exercise detail page
++ Plan - Exercise -> make it redirect to exercise detail page
-- [x] Better visualization for Detail, Edit, Delete Buttons
++ Better visualization for Detail, Edit, Delete Buttons
-- [x] In Plans, amdin can see only his clients assigned to the plan
++ In Plans, amdin can see only his clients assigned to the plan
+- [ ] exercise -> set and repetition are required
+- [ ] exercise show detial -> if img or video are missing, adjust the view

 🏋️ Exercise Model
 + Create `Exercise` and `Plan` models